Discover the most beautiful cities on the Rhine

 One of the most beautiful cities on the Rhine is my hometown Speyer in Rhineland-Palatinate.
 You can find them in the southwest of Germany.
 The A61 goes right by.

-Speyer has a history of over 2.000 years.
-Romans and Teutons have already settled here.
-The imperial cathedral, which was consecrated in 1061, is impressive.
-It is a UNESCO World Heritage Site and the largest Romanesque church in the world.
+Speyer has a history going back over 2.000 years.
+Romans and Germanic peoples already settled here.
+It's impressive Imperial Cathedral, which was consecrated in 1061.
+It is a UNESCO World Heritage Site and is the largest Romanesque church in the world.
 The visit is a MUST.
-In addition to the interior and the huge crypt with the imperial tombs, you should definitely climb the tower.
+In addition to the interior and the huge crypt with the imperial tombs, you should also definitely climb the tower.
 From the viewing platform there is a wonderful view of the city and the Rhine.
-Not far away is the "Judenbad" next to the former synagogue.
-The underground mikvah is the oldest preserved system of its kind in Central Europe.
-A stroll through the old town, where the river boatmen used to live, is also worthwhile.
+Not far away is the “Judenbad” next to the former synagogue.
+The underground mikveh is the oldest surviving facility of its kind in Central Europe.
+It's also worth taking a walk through the old town, where the river boatmen used to live.

 During the subsequent stroll along the main street in the direction of the Altpörtel (a city tower that can also be climbed) with many shops and street cafes, you almost feel like you are in Italy.
 I especially like this atmosphere.